What is multiyear approval for student loans?

 Discover tells borrowers whether they’re approved for its Multi-Year Option during the loan application process, which can be done online or over the phone.
 In future years, much of the loan paperwork will already be prefilled.

-Discover requires that you use the same co-signer and pass a soft credit check in order to remain prequalified, and you must be in the same school and program you listed on your first application.
+Discover requires that you use the same co-signer and pass a soft credit check to remain prequalified, and you must be in the same school and program you listed on your first application.

 Sallie Mae